arokem/2017-01-20-ncec/README.md

-### Data Science: Tools and practices for data-intensive neuroscience research
+### Data Science: Tools and practices for the era of brain observatories

 Talk at the [2017 Neural Computation and Engineering Connection](http://uwin.washington.edu/ncec/) conference, January 20th, 2017